What to do before the vet arrives?

 Exposed tissue, including exposed bone, needs to be kept moist.
 Letting wounds dry out, damages tissue.
 After washing the wound liberally, bandage the wound to keep it moist.
 Close the wound up as best you can, place any tissue sticking out, back into the wound.
 Upward facing flaps tend to hang down with gravity so replace these where they are supposed to go before bandaging.
 Don’t use dry bandaging against the wound, it often sticks to the wound surfaces.
 Dampen the bandage padding material that goes against the wound, with saline solution.
 Don’t skimp make sure your bandage is big enough to cover all the wound.
 Don’t bandage too tight as damaged tissue will swell.
 Bandaging should keep the tissues moist and dark till the vet arrives.

 Keep the horse calm and quiet till the vet arrives.
 Put the horse in a box or clean yard.
 If these aren’t available, tie him up if he’s used to this.
-Minimizing movement until the veterinary assessment, can give a better chance of a faster heal.
+Minimising movement until the veterinary assessment, can give a better chance of a faster heal.

 Stitching wounds up.